My Khe Beach, Da Nang (2026): Where to Stay & What to Do

 More sun loungers in a shaded area

-On the sand near the water, a local business offers water sports.
+Things to do on My Khe Beach: besides swimming and lounging, a local business offers water sports.
 They operate out of a small tent, with a few locations staggered up the coast.
 The launch points and tents are easy to find — look for the banana boats or parasailers taking off.

 Currently, they offer parasailing for one or two people, banana boating, or jet skiing.
+I’ve added a photo with the prices below.

 Banana boats on My Khe Beach, with Lady Buddha and the Son Tra Mountain in the distance.